 Commodity Money¶

 Commodity money is physical money where the thing being exchanged has value unto itself.
 The material or commodity used as money possesses intrinsic worth independent of its use as currency.
+If the monetary system collapsed, commodity money would still retain value for other purposes.

 Definition¶